Do you think you have an Enneagram type 3 child? Read this blog for everything you need to know about parenting the Enneagram 3 as a child!

 My mom always tells us the story of how my sister would cry if she was late to practice because, as a 3 child, she was worried that she wasn’t going to be good enough if she was late.

 Enneagram 3 children go one of two ways in stress…

 - Option 1, they become tired and selfless.
 Stepping into the negative Enneagram 9 qualities.
 Instead of achieving their real dreams, they get pulled into people pleasing, achieve what society or others want them to, forgo their sense of self, and end up burnt out

-- Option 2, which is rarely talked about, is a 3 child in stress can become a people-pleaser and defensive, taking on the unhealthy aspects of the Enneagram 6!
+- Option 2, which is rarely talked about, is a 3 child under stress can become a people-pleaser and defensive, taking on the unhealthy aspects of the Enneagram 6!

-While rest is something 3 kids desperately need, the type 3 in stress becomes like the 9 in that they forgo their true desires and they choose numbness over real rest.
+While rest is something 3 kids desperately need, type 3 in stress becomes like the 9 in that they forgo their true desires and choose numbness over real rest.